dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2001.md

 2. Test the application by executing it when a  different workbook is active.

-Doing so simulates the application’s behavior when it’s used as an add-in
+Doing so simulates the application's behavior when it's used as an add-in

 because an add-in is never the active workbook.